-Recent government changes have introduced a Stamp Duty holiday which means that no Stamp Duty will become payable for many transactions and will be significantly reduced on others.
-These changes apply only for purchases completed before 31 March 2021.
-If a purchase does not complete before that date Stamp Duty must be paid at the rate applicable before the changes.
+The government has now extended the Stamp Duty holiday which means that no Stamp Duty will become payable for many transactions and will be significantly reduced on others.
+These changes apply only for purchases completed before 30 June 2021.
+If a purchase does not complete before that date Stamp duty must be paid at the rate applicable before the changes.

 We appreciate that many clients will be anxious to take advantage of the stamp duty “holiday” and we will do all that we can to help them do so.
 But property transactions are taking longer than usual.
 Many organisations still have furloughed staff or have people working remotely.
 Lenders are taking longer to deal with mortgages, searches are being completed more slowly.
 We do all we can to turn things around swiftly when it is within our control to do so.
 There are many aspects of a property transaction where we are reliant upon third parties to respond to us.

 We recognise that as we get closer to 30 June those involved in buying and selling properties will become increasingly concerned about achieving this deadline.
 We advise all clients that they should take a realistic approach and ensure they have funds available to pay additional Stamp Duty if it is simply not possible to complete their transaction by 30 June 2021.